sergio11/eclipserecon/README.md

 ## 🌍 Practical Use Cases

-EclipseRecon empowers cybersecurity professionals with versatile applications, including:
+EclipseRecon was developed as part of a learning process to explore real-world web reconnaissance techniques.
+While it’s not intended for production use, it offers practical value in educational and training contexts such as:

-1. 🛡️ **Penetration Testing**: Streamline asset enumeration and uncover weaknesses in target infrastructures with precision.
+1. 🛡️ **Penetration Testing Practice**: Simulate asset enumeration and identify common weaknesses in lab environments to understand the core phases of a penetration test.
-2. 🪲 **Bug Bounty Hunting**: Participate in bug bounty programs—initiatives where organizations reward security researchers for identifying and responsibly reporting vulnerabilities in their systems.
-EclipseRecon helps you uncover hidden entry points, subdomains, and weaknesses to enhance your findings.
+2. 🪲 **Bug Bounty Simulations**: Practice participating in bug bounty programs by learning how to identify hidden entry points, subdomains, and potential vulnerabilities in controlled scenarios.
-3. 📊 **Security Auditing**: Conduct comprehensive digital footprint analysis and generate detailed reports to assess an organization's security posture.
+3. 📊 **Security Auditing Training**: Gain experience in mapping an organization's digital footprint and documenting findings through structured reports.
-4. ✅ **Compliance Checks**: Perform in-depth evaluations aligned with **OWASP** (Open Web Application Security Project) standards, a globally recognized framework for identifying and mitigating the most critical security risks in web applications.
-EclipseRecon ensures your systems meet the necessary benchmarks for security compliance.
+4. ✅ **Compliance Familiarization**: Apply OWASP-based checks to understand how security standards work in practice and what it means to align assessments with industry-recognized frameworks.

-Whether you're a penetration tester, bug bounty hunter, or security analyst, EclipseRecon is your go-to tool for effective reconnaissance and vulnerability discovery. 🚀
+This project is ideal for students, ethical hacking enthusiasts, and anyone learning how to responsibly conduct reconnaissance and vulnerability discovery in a safe, hands-on way. 🚀

 <p align="center">
   <img src="doc/screenshots/picture_10.PNG" />